-Reserve Name (include 3 letter code here) NERR Water Quality Metadata
+Elkhorn Slough, ELK NERR Water Quality Metadata

-Months and year the documentation covers
+January to December 2020

-Latest Update: Date that the last edits were made
+Latest Update: April 15, 2021

 Note: This is a provisional metadata document; it has not been authenticated as of its download date.
 Contents of this document are subject to change throughout the QAQC process and it should not be considered a final record of data documentation until that process is complete.
 Contact the CDMO (cdmosupport@baruch.sc.edu) or reserve with any additional questions.